The Great Texas Balloon Race Story

 From 1987-1989, the race was not held.
 But when it returned in 1990, with the support of Gordon Lively of Lively Olds-Cadillac-GMC, the race was moved to the East Texas Regional Airport south of Longview.
 The airport is still the home of the race today.

 The most exciting race is known by pilots as the Controlled Navigational Trajectory Event.
-Better known to us as the "Ring Toss."
-Each pilot has only one chance in each race to "steer" their balloon toward a 12 inch ring atop a 20-foot pole.
+For years the "Ring Toss" was our Controlled Navigational Trajectory Event.
+Each pilot had only one chance in each race to "steer" their balloon toward a 12 inch ring atop a 20-foot pole.